aeracoop/PixyWirelessShield/README.md

 Instructions and software to upload to the ESP8266 of WeMos are available in the repository of <a href="https://github.com/aeracoop/openlightmotion-node">Open Light Motion Node</a>

-This respository contains open source KiCad files for build the PCB board.
+This respository contains open source KiCad files for build the PCB board.<br/>
-Developed by Lot Amorós and Daniel Pajuelo at HANGAR.ORG Licensed by General Public License GPLv3
+Developed by Daniel Pajuelo and Lot Amorós for <a href="http://aeracoop.net">aeracoop.net</a> in <a href="http://hangar.org">HANGAR.ORG</a><br/>
+Licensed by General Public License GPLv3<br/>